Iceland's Ultimate South Coast, Ice Cave & Waterfall Adventure

 Need to know

-We stop at Hvolsvöllur on the way to the glacier were you can buy lunch or you can pack your own lunch and bring it with you on the tour.
+- We stop at Hvolsvöllur on the way to the glacier, where you can buy lunch or pack your own lunch and bring it with you on the tour.

-We recommend to sit down for lunch before the ice cave visit and maybe have a light snack afterwards.
+- We recommend sitting down for lunch before the ice cave visit and maybe having a light snack afterwards.

-Operation of this tour depends on conditions on the glacier.
+- Operation of this tour depends on the conditions of the glacier.

 Requirements